samjusaitis/react-native-change-icon/plugin/install.md

 array of your `app.json` or `app.config.js`:

 Include an object with your alternate icons.
-Use the icon name and the location of a source image to output into @2x and @3x variants.
+Use the icon name and the location of a source image (at least 180 x 180px) to output into @2x and @3x variants.
-Ensure there is a `primary` entry to set as your primary icon.
+The first icon in the list will be set as your primary icon.

 ```json
 {